 Nearest Stop: Pompei Piazza Esedra Stop

-• By Car: Motorway A3 Napoli-Salerno, exit at Pompeii Ovest
+• By car: Motorway A3 Napoli-Salerno, exit at Pompeii Ovest

-Car Parking: Pompeii Ruins Parking, about 400 meters away.
+Car parking: Pompeii Ruins Parking, about 400 meters away.

 • Bookshop